Lake Tekapo caught me by surprise, and without being too cliche, it took my breath away.

 - It’s about halfway between the Christchurch and Queenstown Airports, making it an ideal stop to break up the six-hour drive, or a destination on its own.

 - Water from the lake is used in the generation of hydroelectricity.
-More information on this can be found here.

 Have you been to Lake Tekapo in New Zealand?
 Do you allow time to stop when you need to get from one place to another?
 Have you been to the South Island of New Zealand?